-The Church has made a significant effort over many years to understand the needs of members who are hearing impaired.
+The Church has made a significant effort over many years to understand the needs of members who are hard of hearing.
 The Church has researched possible options, and has set up various systems and devices to help, both in temples and in meetinghouses.
 This article summarizes the systems and equipment that are available.

 Ward and stake leaders should become familiar with these technologies and ensure that all who may benefit are aware of and have access to the equipment.

 Temples use an infrared system.
 Because of the sacred nature of the temple experience, this system was chosen to eliminate the potential transmission of the temple ceremony beyond the walls of the temple.
-In temples, those who are hearing impaired can request headsets.
+In temples, those who are hard of hearing can request headsets.

 Meetinghouses have two types of systems that function in the chapel and in the cultural hall.
 (The Relief Society, children’s, and multi-purpose rooms have in-room speakers to provide the necessary volume levels.)

-Those who are hearing impaired can access a radio frequency system through the following devices:
+Those who are hard of hearing can access a radio frequency system through the following devices:

 - Radio Frequency (RF) Assistive Listening Receivers are pocket devices that use the chapel or cultural hall audio system to amplify sound to an earpiece.
 This system is the standard installation in meetinghouses in North America.